Why Thomas King wrote his first book of poetry to mark turning 77

 The right age

 "In my career, I've always written poetry alongside writing fiction, nonfiction and kids' books.
 I just never got to a place where I had a good idea for a collection of poems.
-I'm going to be 77 this coming April.
+I'm going to be 77 in April.
 The number, for me, was a kind of a twin as it has two prime numbers.
 Seventy-seven isn't a prime number but seven and seven is.
 The Iroquoian story of creation deals with twins and I played with the concept of twins in quite a bit of my writing.

 "I thought that would be cool to do 77 fragments — rather than 76 or 74 — that show our lives are made up of fragments.